UNEMPLOYMENT INSURANCE APPEALS COMMISSION

 E-FILING: Effective Monday, March 23, 2020 the Commission will accept filings by email.
 For new appeals, please go to the Appeal Form box, select it, fill out the form and press submit.
+Please note that if you are filing a new appeal using the Appeal Form located below, you must do so using a HTML5 fully supported browser such as: Chrome, Firefox, Edge or Safari.
+You will not be able to use Internet Explorer as it is no longer supported.
 For requests for written/oral argument and additional evidence as well as rehearing/reopening requests, please file those by email at LEO-UIAC-Info@michigan.gov.
 Please follow the EMAIL FILING PROTOCOL set forth in the RESOURCES section below.**

 The Unemployment Insurance Appeals Commission (Commission) created in Executive Order No. 2019-13 has full authority to handle, process, and decide appeals filed under Michigan Employment Security Act Section 33(2).
 An appeal to the Commission from the decision of the Administrative Law Judge (ALJ) or from a denial by the ALJ of a motion for a rehearing or reopening shall be a matter of right by an interested party.
 The Commission, on the basis of evidence previously submitted and additional evidence as it requires, shall affirm, modify, set aside, or reverse the findings of fact and decision of the ALJ or a denial by the ALJ of a motion for rehearing or reopening.
 The Commission also handles Applications for Transfers of matters pending before the ALJ, including applications for transfer to the Commission or another ALJ.